 COME TO LIVE HERE

-Thrive is built upon the idea that Elders are one of the world’s most valuable resources.
+Thrive is built upon the idea that older adults are one of the world’s most valuable resources.
 They are people with a host of abilities.
 Their lives were refined by a Depression, wars, and raising teenagers.
 Here they tell their stories, build new friendships and engage in other challenging pursuits.
 We believe they have earned the right to enjoy this season of life to its fullest.

 OFFERED BY THRIVE COMMUNITIES